hybrist/smappy/examples/README.md

 Each fixture project represents a real-world project structure and can be built to generate bundles with source maps.
 These fixtures are used to:

-- Test bundler plugin integration (Webpack, Vite, Next.js)
+- Test bundler plugin integration
 - Validate bundle ingestion pipeline
 - Test source map parsing and symbol extraction
 - Verify dependency graph building